Lebanon Ohio

 Our Lebanon Optimist Club - A Certifying Organization

-Our Lebanon Optimist Club is proud to be a Certifying Organization for the President's Volunteer Service Award for volunteers who live in Warren County and the City of Lebanon.
+Our Lebanon Optimist Club is proud to be a Certifying Organization for the President's Volunteer Service Award for volunteers who live in the City of Lebanon or Warren County.
 A Certifying Organization is an organization that has been granted authority through an application and review process to give out the PVSA to volunteers.
 Certifying Organizations verify and certify that a volunteer has met the requirements to receive a PVSA within a 12 month period specified by the Certifying Organization.
 Only Certifying Organizations can certify volunteers’ eligibility for the PVSA and order awards.

 Volunteer Eligibility